History of Valentine’s Day

 As for the origin of Valentines Day, there are varying beliefs as to how the festival has developed and who St Valentine actually was.
 Firstly, let’s look at the festival: it is widely believed it has strong links to a heathen festival called Lupercalia.
 This was a festival celebrating one of the many heathen Roman gods named Lupercus.
 It is said when Rome was first founded, it was surrounded by wilderness: woods, forests, large areas of uninhabited land, thus bringing with it copious amounts of wild beasts such as wolves.

 Lupercus was the God of the shepherds, and he watched over them and their flocks to protect them from the many wolves that surrounded the area.
-Therefore, every year in spring time, these shepherds would hold a festival to thank the God who helped them so much throughout the year.
+Therefore, every year in springtime, these shepherds would hold a festival to thank the God who helped them so much throughout the year.
 Back then the calendar year was slightly different and spring came around the middle of February.

 The exact origin of the date is not known but, as mentioned above, the festival of Lupercalia was held during the middle of February every year, so it was likely that when an official date occurred it would be the 15th February.
 Every year therefore on this day the priests of the local area would gather to thank the god Lupercus in the cave of Lupercal.
 This is where (legend has it) that the founders of Rome were nursed by a young wolf.
 There is strong evidence that this was a very important date throughout history, with records showing that Marc Antony chose the Lupercalia Festival (15th Feb) to crown Julius Caesar.
 And it is also around the time of the Chinese New Year.

 With heathen festivals come many heathen traditions; some that are connected with this festival include youths of noble birth running through the streets with just thongs made from goatskin, and young women being whipped because they believed it meant they wouldn’t be barren.
 Other traditions include youths having to smile for the duration of the entire day; the sacrifice of both a goat and a dog, and then the bloody knife being smeared on the forehead of young women before being wiped off with the wool of a sheep dipped in milk.
-There are a huge volume of rituals related to this festival, but the above seem to be the most widely accepted.
+There is a huge volume of rituals related to this festival, but the above seems to be the most widely accepted.

 Even after Rome became a powerful empire, the tradition of this festival still lived on, and when the Romans invaded countries such as France and England they brought these traditions and customs with them – every year celebrating this day of Lupercalia, undergoing many of the above rituals.